-When business owners are trying to cut expenses, it's important to evaluate where money is going and if they can renegotiate contracts including insurance.
+When you are trying to cut expenses, it's important to evaluate where money is going and whether you can renegotiate contracts, including those for insurance.

-"Insurance coverage and rates tend to change from year to year dependent upon industry trends and market performance," said Joe Jonas, director of wholesale and consulting at Insureon.
+"Insurance coverage and rates tend to change from year to year, dependent upon industry trends and market performance," said Joseph Jonas, director of wholesale and consulting at Insureon.
 "It's a best practice for small business owners to re-evaluate their insurance program on an annual basis to ensure they are getting the most comprehensive protection at fair market value."

-Business owners who allow their insurance to automatically renew without consulting an insurance professional may be paying more than they need to.
+Business owners who allow their insurance to renew automatically rather than consulting an insurance professional may be paying more than they need to.
 In addition to reviewing insurance prices, business owners should consider bundling coverage.

-"Similar to purchasing your auto and homeowner's insurance, many insurance carriers offer price breaks when small business owners purchase multiple policies at the same time," Jonas added.
+It also may help to bundle policies.
+As with auto and homeowners insurance, "many insurance carriers offer price breaks when small business owners purchase multiple policies at the same time," Jonas said.

-One of the most common bundles, according to Jonas, is a business owner's policy, which bundles general liability coverage and commercial property insurance.
+One of the most common bundles, he said, is a business owner's policy, which pairs general liability coverage with commercial property insurance.

-"Periodically, let your vendors know you are price shopping – a lot of companies have loyalty rewards or have the ability to cut you a deal if you continue to work with them," said Haley Palmer, owner for WIN Home Inspection Central Oregon.
+But being loyal to a vendor also can have perks.
+"Periodically, let your vendors know you are price shopping; a lot of companies have loyalty rewards or have the ability to cut you a deal if you continue to work with them," said Haley Palmer, owner of WIN Home Inspection Central Oregon.